MrShoenel/metrics-as-scores/paper/paper.md

 Metrics As Scores enables this procedure by unifying the way of obtaining probability densities/masses and conducting appropriate statistical tests.
 More than $120$ different parametric distributions (approx. $20$ of which are discrete) are fitted through a common interface.
 Those distributions are part of the `scipy` package for the Python programming language, which Metrics As Scores makes extensive use of [@scipy].
 While fitting continuous distributions is straightforward using maximum likelihood estimation, many discrete distributions have integral parameters.
-For these, Metrics As Scores solves a mixed-variable global optimization problem using a genetic algorithm and Pymoo [@pymoo].
+For these, Metrics As Scores solves a mixed-variable global optimization problem using a genetic algorithm in Pymoo [@pymoo].
 Additionally to that, empirical distributions (continuous and discrete) and smooth approximate kernel density estimates are available.
 Applicable statistical tests for assessing the goodness-of-fit are automatically performed.
 <!-- -->
 These tests are used to select some best-fitting random variable in the interactive web application.